Dreamown/im2mesh_matlab/README.md

 - demo10 - Demonstrate different polyline smoothing techniques
 - demo11 - Demonstrate how to find node sets at the interface and boundary

-## Potential bugs:
+## Potential bugs

 When the mesh with second order element are exported to Abaqus, the mesh may have error.

-## Cite As
+## Cite as

 Jiexian Ma (2025).
 Im2mesh (2D image to finite element meshes) (https://www.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-finite-element-meshes), MATLAB Central File Exchange.
 Retrieved January 30, 2025.

 ## Acknowledgments

 Great thanks Dr. Yang Lu (Boise State University) providing valuable advice on Im2mesh.